Jurian/subgroup.discovery/README.md

 ## Description

 The PRIM implementation is based on the 1998 paper "Bump hunting in high-dimensional data" by Jerome H. Friedman and Nicholas I. Fisher.
 PRIM involves finding a set of "rules" which combined imply unusually large (or small) values of some other target variable.
-Specifically one tries to find a set of subregions in which the target variable is substantially larger than overall mean.
+Specifically one tries to find a set of sub-regions in which the target variable is substantially larger than overall mean.

 The objective of bump hunting in general is to find regions in the input (attribute/feature) space with relatively high (low) values for the target variable.
 The regions are described by simple rules of the type if: {condition-1 & ... & condition-n} then: estimated target value.
 Given the data (or a subset of the data), the goal is to produce a box B within which the target mean is as large as possible.
 There are many problems where finding such regions is of considerable practical interest.

-Often these are problems where a decision maker can in a sense choose or select the values of the input variables so as to optimize the value of the target variable.
-In bump hunting it is customary to follow a so-called covering strategy.
-This means that the same box construction (rule induction) algorithm is applied sequentially to subsets of the data.

 ## Contributors